 We can’t do it all on our own.
 Partnership with others is a cornerstone of our work.
 We work closely with existing private healthcare providers, with governments, other aid agencies, academic institutions and NGOs.
 Together we deliver services, strengthen national health systems, provide training, improve health policies, and share expertise.
 All of this is essential for building sustainable services that will help people to safely manage their health, their families and their futures.

 We believe that we should be held accountable for the impact that our work has, not simply the amount of work that we do.
 We have developed innovative tools to do this, like Impact 2 – a mathematical model which allows us to measure the impact of our work and the wider social and economic benefits of offering access to family planning.

-Using Impact 2 we know that our work in 2011 will prevent:
+Using Impact 2 we know that our work in 2015 prevented:

 We are a global organisation that serves millions of people around the world, employs thousands of people, and manages over two hundred million pounds.
 We depend on talented, skilled professionals to maintain the highest governance and clinical standards possible, and to make the best use of our funds.